Bus, Metro, RER, Noctilien and Vélib' in Paris

 - SMS: 61064**

-- T3 Pont du Garigliano et la Porte d'Ivry
+- T3a Pont du Garigliano ↔ Porte de Vincennes

-Batôbus is a "bus boat" which serves eight stops along the River Seine and operates nearly year-round, with a break in January.
-Boats leave every 15 to 20 minutes.
-Stops include the Eiffel Tower, Champs-Elysées, Musée d'Orsay, Musée du Louvre, St-Germain-des-Prés, Notre-Dame, Hôtel de Ville and Jardin des Plantes.
+Batôbus is a "bus boat" which serves nine stops along the River Seine and operates all year-round.
+The Boats leave 20-45 minutes depending on the time of year.
+Stops include the Eiffel Tower, Champs-Elysées, Musée d'Orsay, Musée du Louvre, St-Germain-des-Prés, Notre-Dame, Hôtel de Ville, the Louvre, Beaugrenelle and Jardin des Plantes.